-But the National Review's attempt to trivialize Canada's Medical Assistance in Dying Law by citing a colorful statistic that 14% of patients are merely isolated or lonely (and who among us has not felt isolated or lonely at one time or another), is not just misleading, it is dishonest.
+National Review's attempt to mock Canada's MAID Law by citing a colorful statistic that 14% of patients are merely isolated or lonely (and who among us has not felt isolated or lonely at one time or another), is not just misleading, it is dishonest.
 National Review has culled that statistic from the 2019 annual report's list of multiple reasons explaining why patients opted for MAID.
 The relevant chart (6.1) identifies 12 rationales for those requesting MAID: obviously patients may identify multiple reasons.
 Some 82%, for example, cited "Loss of ability to engage in meaningful life activities".
-78% cited "the loss of ability to perform activities of daily living" Over half cited "inadequate control of symptoms" or "Inadequate control of pain" or "Loss of dignity".
-Clearly each patient had multiple reasons for seeking a way to accelerate an imminent death or intolerable suffering; that 14% cited, among other reasons, the sense of isolation or loneliness does not mean that was the only reason for availing themselves of the MAID law.
+78% also cited "the loss of ability to perform activities of daily living."
+Over half cited "inadequate control of symptoms" or "Inadequate control of pain" or "Loss of dignity".
+Clearly each patient had multiple reasons for seeking a way to accelerate an imminent death or intolerable suffering; that 14% cited, among several other reasons, a sense of isolation or loneliness does not even suggest that was the only reason for availing themselves of the MAID law.
 To the contrary, the data make clear that more than 80% cited the reality that their disease prevented them from engaging in activities which make life meaningful.
 There is nothing trivial in that declaration.

 National Review would like its readers to believe that MAID is the next step in the collapse of Western civilization.
 To the contrary, the arc of justice bends to the right of every individual to live not just their life as they wish, but to control their end of life without constraints from bigotry and pedantry.
-National Review's fallacious cherry-picking of data is itself an example of intellectual dishonesty so common in those objecting to MAID.
+National Review's fallacious cherry-picking of data is itself an example of intellectual dishonesty so common among those objecting to MAID.